Sponsorship Announcement

 Design-wise it is unlike the usual small diaphragm "pencil" form factor.
 Instead, it uses a side-address design more common with large diaphragm condensers.
 This gives the mic positioning options more similar to large diaphragm condensers.

 The PGA181 is hailed as a "Jack of all trades".
 On acoustic guitar specifically, the sound is best suited for capturing near the bridge or near the neck joint and helps tighten up big bodied acoustic guitars.
-For single mic use along with singing, it captures a nice balance between instrument and vocals.
+For single mic use along with singing, it captures a nice balance when recording instrument and when you record vocals.

 The mic is a bit heavy, able to tip some mic stands over.
 To address this, we recommend using a solid Mic Stand.